-If AMIBIOS then

-finds an IDE hard disk drive the onboard IDE

-controller on an adapter card controller is

-in an expansion slot, automatically disabled.

-finds a floppy drive controller the onboard floppy

-on an adapter card in an controller is

-expansion slot, automatically disabled.

-finds serial ports on an the onboard serial ports

-adapter card in an expansion are automatically

-slot, disabled.

-finds a parallel port on an the onboard parallel

-adapter card in an expansion port uses an alternative

-slot, address
+If AMIBIOS then finds an IDE hard disk drive controller on an adapter card in an expansion slot, the onboard IDE controller is automatically disabled. finds a floppy drive controller on an adapter card in an expansion slot, the onboard floppy controller is automatically disabled. finds serial ports on an adapter card in an expansion slot, the onboard serial ports are automatically disabled. finds a parallel port on an adapter card in an expansion slot, the onboard parallel port uses an alternative address